-Research Ethics Intensive Practice 7/5, 12, 19, 26 (tentative) This intensive course will focus on understanding the concept of research ethics and get familiar with IRB protocol writing and review system [lecture will be given in Japanese!]
+Research Ethics Intensive Practice 7/5, 12, 19, 26 (tentative) This intensive course will focus on understanding the concept of research ethics and get familar with IRB protocol writing and review system [lecture will be given in Japanese!]

 It is necessary to directly conduct such a medical study with either basic or clinical research theme.
+Available programs:

-Grading will be considered based on the participation and its outcome to Lectures, Practices, and Lab works.
+Grading will be considered based on the participation of discussion and practical training and its outcome to Lectures, Practices, and Lab works (80%).
+We also comprehensively evaluate based on the content of research, the involvement in various research and research conferences (20%).